Grendel (comics): War Child

 Jupiter is abducted from the rebel base by a group of vampires who take him to their lair in Siberia.
 The rebels and their charismatic leader, Azif a-Barouk, accompany Grendel-Prime to rescue the boy.
 Grendel-Prime slays the vampires' lord in the process—who turns out to be none other than Orion Assante's old foe, Pellon Cross.

 Laurel Kennedy's rule is undermined by the lack of an heir, so she decides to arrange a suitable dynastic marriage for her daughter.
-But Crystal is having a secret affair with her Grendel guard, Susan Veraghen.
+Crystal, however, is having a secret affair with her Grendel guard, Susan Veraghen.
 Rather than be forced into marriage, Crystal escapes the Black Hills complex and flees into the wilderness.
 Laurel becomes increasingly irrational, and effective rule of the empire passes to her minister, Abner Heath.

 Ten years later, Laurel Kennedy is quietly displaced and imprisoned by Abner Heath, who becomes the acting leader of Earth.
 To hold the empire together, Heath wants to activate the Sun-Disc, Orion's most formidable weapon, but meets with continual failure.
-Finally, Jupiter (now a young man) and Grendel-Prime act against the empire.
+Jupiter (now a young man) and Grendel-Prime act against the empire.
 Grendel-Prime and his team capture the Imperial palace and Jupiter raids the Black Hills complex, encountering his now frail and sickly mother.
 It is discovered that the missing component of the Sun-Disk is contained within the body of Grendel-Prime.
 He activates the weapon and destroys the government's broadcasting satellites, enabling Jupiter to take over the airwaves and announce his succession.
 After Jupiter's coronation, Grendel-Prime takes his leave of Jupiter and disappears into the wastelands.